Powerlearnproject/se-assignment-2-introduction-to-software-engineering-hallumy/README.md

 Acceptance testing: This is where a system is tested to check whether it is acceptable.
 The main aim is to evaluate the compliance of the system with the business requirements and assess whether it is acceptable for delivery or not.

-Version Control Systems:
+**Version Control Systems:

 What are version control systems, and why are they important in software development?
-Give examples of popular version control systems and their features.
+Give examples of popular version control systems and their features.**

 Version control systems: This is a software tool that helps recording changes made to files by keeping a track of modification done in the code.
 Version control also helps developers move faster and allows software teams to preserve efficiency and agility as the team scales to include more developers.

 Examples of version control systems are Git and its features include:
-Tracks history.
-Free and open source.
-Supports non-linear development.
-Creates backups.
-Scalable.
-Supports collaboration.
-Branching is easier.
-Distributed development.
+Tracks history, free and open source, supports non-linear development, creates back ups, scalable, supports collaboration

-Software Project Management:
+**Software Project Management:

 Discuss the role of a software project manager.
-What are some key responsibilities and challenges faced in managing software projects? oftware project managers serve as liaisons between the development team and the other stakeholders in a software project.
+What are some key responsibilities and challenges faced in managing software projects?**

+Software project managers serve as liaisons between the development team and the other stakeholders in a software project.
 They may be responsible for communicating project status, managing changes and requesting additional resources to help complete the project.

 Responsibilities

     • Discussing new projects and proposals with clients, colleagues and other stakeholders
-    •

     • Planning software projects, determining scope and setting deadlines
-    •

     • Assembling project teams and allocating roles
-    •

     • Managing project progress to ensure projects stay on schedule
-    •

     • Creating project budgets and monitoring project spend
-    •

     • Overseeing the testing, assessment and evaluation of project quality throughout the project
     • tracking milestones and KPIs
-    •

     • Liaising with team members and providing updates on project progress
-    •

     • Organising and leading team meetings
-    •

     • Testing final products and ensuring quality is high
-    •

     • Identifying bugs and issues and organising fixes

 Challenges